Lars Hedegaard Andersen: Career

 Hedegaard made a single appearance for Denmark Under-19s against Bangladesh Under-19s in the 1994 Malaysia International Youth Cricket Tournament.
 His senior debut for Denmark came in the 1997 ICC Trophy against Malaysia, with him making four appearances during the tournament.
 He scored 15 runs in the tournament, as well as taking a single wicket.
-In March 1998, he toured Namibia, before later that year playing four matches in the 1998 European Championship.
+In March 1998, he toured Namibia, before playing four matches in the 1998 European Championship later that year.
 In 1999, he toured Zimbabwe with Denmark, making appearances against provincial teams such as Mashonaland, Mashonaland Country Districts and Manicaland.
 Hedegaard made his List A debut for Denmark later in 1999 against the Kent Cricket Board in English domestic cricket's NatWest Trophy, with him captaining Denmark in what was their first appearance in List A cricket.
 In 2000, he appeared in the ICC Emerging Nations Tournament in Zimbabwe, where he made a further five List A appearances against Zimbabwe A, the Netherlands, Scotland, Ireland and Kenya.
 Hedegaard struggled with the bat in the tournament, scoring just 37 runs at an average of 12.33, while with the ball he took 2 wickets at an average of 51.50.
 Later in 2000, he played a further List A match against the Durham Cricket Board in English domestic cricket's NatWest Trophy.